Leave a Message

 Best ForSpeed before the express lanes

-KJ's is on Aurora and solves a different problem from the other five: sometimes you don't need a seat, you need speed.
-It's the pitstop for commuters heading downtown from the northern suburbs before hitting I-5.
-No seating, no WiFi rating — just a reliable drive-thru latte for the days when you're heading into the office and the home machine isn't an option.
+KJ's is on Aurora and solves a different problem from the other five: sometimes you do not need a seat, you need speed.
+It is the pitstop for commuters heading downtown from the northern suburbs before hitting I-5.
+No seating, no WiFi rating.
+Just a reliable drive-thru latte for the days when you are heading into the office and the home machine is not an option.

 Frequently Asked Questions